dgwaldo/Obsidian.Programming/Clean Code.md

 ## Feature Flags over branches
 Prefer feature flags to long lived feature branches.
 This way code stays up to date on the mainline.

+## Strangler Pattern for Complex Refactoring
+Side by side change instead of inplace changes.

+Use method overloads to change contracts within the codebase.
+First add the new method just to the affected class.
+Then switch code to use the new method as you can, leaving all of the old method calls.
+Once the change is made, remove the original old method, and finally add it back to the interface.
+Finally pull the old interface definitions.

+Take small, safe steps that can be frequently commited back to main.

+Another pattern that may be effective is creating a new class and inheriting the new class from the class needing to be replaced.

+## Return Clean Generics
+Avoid writing methods that return nested generics type definitions.

+This is less desirable.
+IEnumerable<Thing<IEnumerbale>>

+This is more desirable.
+IEnumerable<Thing>